citusdata/citus_docs/faq/faq.rst

 Why am I seeing an error about max_intermediate_result_size?
 ------------------------------------------------------------

 Citus has to use more than one step to run some queries having subqueries or CTEs.
-It copies subquery results into temporary :ref:`reference_tables` for use by the main query.
-If these results are too large, this might cause unacceptable network overhead.
+Using :ref:`push_pull_execution`, it pushes subquery results to all worker nodes for use by the main query.
+If these results are too large, this might cause unacceptable network overhead, or even insufficient storage space on the coordinator node which accumulates and distributes the results.

 Citus has a configurable setting, ``citus.max_intermediate_result_size`` to specify a subquery result size threshold at which the query will be canceled.
 If you run into the error, it looks like:

 ::